Arroosh/optical_flow_prediction/README.md

 Please look under examples/opticalflow for a demonstration.
-Download the trained model on UCF101 from ladoga.graphics.cs.cmu.edu/jcwalker/final.caffemodel to examples/opticalflow
+Download the trained model on UCF101 from ladoga.graphics.cs.cmu.edu/jcwalker/final.caffemodel to examples/opticalflow In most of our experiments we used the standard splits for evaluation.
+However, this model utilizes as much training data as possible.
+All groups except for group 5 are used for training this particular model.

 Compile Caffe, and run ./test.sh under examples/opticalflow to generate features for predicted optical flow.